MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-exploring_the_transformer.markdown

 Another interesting observation is the apparent **correlation among heads** across layers.
 For instance, **Head 0 in Blocks 1 through 3** seems consistently more concentrated near zero, unlike other heads.

-This difference between the head 0's and later heads seems funny.
-If you look closely the prompting setion above, you'll find a misunderstanding about RoPE that explains it!
+However, this difference between the `0` heads and later heads seems funny.
+Read on ...

 ## Positional Encoding
 I spent a lot of time thinking about, and implementing the positional encoding (settling on RoPE).
 The Hugging face blog [You could have designed state of the art positional encoding](https://huggingface.co/blog/designing-positional-encoding) is a great resource.
 It motivates why we need positional encoding in general, goes through additive positional encoding, and the arguments and value of rotational position encoding.

+I got rotational positional encoding working, my model trained, things seemed good - but the layer / head plot got thinking more carefully about what I'd done, and led to the realization that I had a subtle bug!

 Both additive and RoPE make use of vectors that roughly look like this: